Culver Township, St. Louis County, Minnesota

 Culver Township is a township in Saint Louis County, Minnesota, United States.
 The population was 294 at the 2010 census.

 U.S. Highway 2 serves as a main route for the township.
 Highway 2 runs east–west along Culver Township's southern boundary line with adjacent Stoney Brook Township.

 The unincorporated community of Culver, within Culver Township, is located 27 miles northwest of the city of Duluth at the junction of Saint Louis County Highway 7 (CR 7) and County Road 8 (CR 8).

-The city of Brookston is located within Culver Township geographically but is a separate entity.
+The city of Brookston is within Culver Township geographically but is a separate entity.

-A portion of Culver Township is located within the Fond du Lac Indian Reservation.
+Part of Culver Township is within the Fond du Lac Indian Reservation.

 History

 Culver Township was named for Joshua B. Culver, first mayor of Duluth, Minnesota.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.1 sqmi; 34.6 sqmi is land and 0.5 sqmi, or 1.45%, is water.

 The Saint Louis River, the Cloquet River, and the Artichoke River all flow through Culver Township.